 We sell our services and incur operating expenses in various currencies.
 Therefore, fluctuations in the relative value of the U.S. dollar and foreign currencies, particularly the Japanese Yen, and to a lesser extent, the British pound and the Euro, may impact our operating results.
-For example, the Japanese Yen, the British pound and the Euro have all experienced declines in value vis-à-vis the U.S. dollar, which negatively affected our results of operations during the year ended January

-31, 2023 and the sixnine months ended July 31, 2023October 31, 2023 and could continue to negatively impact our results of operations in future periods.
-We currently manage our exchange rate risk by maintaining offsetting foreign currency assets and liabilities and by minimizing non-U.S. dollar cash balances, but we do not have any other hedging programs in place to limit the risk of exchange rate fluctuation.
-In the future, we may elect to deploy normal and customary hedging practices designed to more proactively mitigate such exposure.
+For example, the Japanese Yen, the British pound and the Euro have all experienced declines in value vis-à-vis the U.S. dollar, which negatively affected our results of operations during the year ended January 31, 2024 and the three months ended April 30, 2024 and could continue to negatively impact our results of operations in future periods.
+We currently primarily manage our exchange rate risk by maintaining offsetting foreign currency assets and liabilities and by minimizing non-U.S. dollar cash balances, and we have begun implementing hedging programs in fiscal year 2025 to further mitigate the risk of exchange rate fluctuations.
 Such practices may not ultimately be available and/or effective at mitigating the foreign currency risk to which we are exposed.
 If we are unsuccessful in detecting material exposures in a timely manner, any hedging strategies we deploy are not effective, or there are no hedging strategies available for certain exposures that are prudent given the associated risks and the potential mitigation of the underlying exposure achieved, our operating results or financial position could be negatively affected in the future.